VAMDC/Standards/doc/source/queryLanguage/vss1.rst

 To include an apostrophe in a string, write two consecutive apostrophe-characters.
 If an identifier contains 'special characters' (typically white space), it must be protected with double quotes thus::

-	SELECT "silly column name" FROM ...
+	SELECT "silly column name" WHERE...